bambielli/bambielli.github.io/_posts/2017-05-14-webpack-the-next-generation.md

 tags: [webpack, javascript]
 ---

-I've been learning a lot about Webpack recently (check my [TIL section][til] for more detail) and I decided to give a presentation at Expedia's frontEnd engineering community of practice to share my experience.
-Slides are included in this post!
+[I've been learning a lot about Webpack recently][tags] and I decided to give a presentation at Expedia's frontEnd engineering community of practice to share my experience.

 With Webpack 2 coming out of beta last February, I figured the Star Trek reference would be appropriate :)